Acromioclavicular Joint Dislocation

 Some factors can increase your risk of AC joint injury:

-• Osteoporosis: This condition weakens the bones, increasing the risk of fractures, including near the AC joint.
+This condition weakens the bones, increasing the risk of fractures, including near the AC joint.
+In such cases, medical professionals may discuss osteoporosis treatment as part of broader bone health management.

 Diagnosis of AC joint injuries